yebh17/gitq/README.md

 -   `source ~/.bashrc`
 ###### Note: If you made changes to a different shell configuration file, replace "~/.bashrc" with the appropriate file path.

-Now, you should be able to run the script from any location simply by typing its name, example,
+Now, you should be able to run the gitq tool from any location and it works exactly the same as git but with additional features, example,
--   `gitq -h`
+-   `gitq --help`